 - The adjective כליל (kalil), meaning entire (Ezekiel 27:3), whole (Exodus 28:31).

 - The masculine noun מכלול (miklol), meaning perfection or most gorgeous (Ezekiel 23:12 and 38:4 only).

 - The masculine noun מכלל (maklul), meaning something made perfect (Ezekiel 27:24 only).

 - The masculine noun מכלל (miklal), meaning perfection (Psalm 50:2 only).

 The root כלל (kll II) isn't used as a verb in the Bible, and we're not even sure whether it ever existed.
 But there are two words in the Bible that seem to have come from this root:

 - The feminine noun כלה (kalla), meaning daughter-in-law (Genesis 38:11), bride-to-be (Isaiah 49:18, Jeremiah 2:32), or bride (Hosea 4:13).

 - The feminine noun כלולה (kelula), meaning espousal.
 This word occurs only once, in Jeremiah 2:2.

 BDB Theological Dictionary explains these nouns as having the basic meaning of one reserved, or one closed in (a harem) and suggests that these words may in fact stem from the roots כלא (kala') or כלה (kala).

 And of course, it's perfectly conceivable that a Hebrew audience would have figured that the word for bride came from the root כלל (kalal), meaning to be or make perfect.
-If that is so, then one's bride didn't only mark one's own wholeness but also that of one's parents.
+After all, it's humanity's destiny to ultimately become the Bride of God, when humanity has been perfected and lives happily in the New Jerusalem.